HITsz-TMG/VisionGraph/Dataset/README.md

-The complete dataset(including all graphs) is available at https://huggingface.co/datasets/MrSunshy/VisionGraph_hf.
+The complete dataset of VisionGraph is available at https://huggingface.co/datasets/MrSunshy/VisionGraph_hf The dataset of graph structure understanding is available at https://huggingface.co/datasets/MrSunshy/VisionGraph_GraphStructure_hf